rmsouza01/iamxt/README.txt

 Requirements
 ------------

-This toolbox requires OpenCV, NumPy, gvgen, and dot for rendering graphs.
+This toolbox requires SWIG, OpenCV, NumPy, gvgen, and dot for rendering graphs.
 In fact, you only need gvgen and dot if you intend to draw graphs.